quelgar/scala-uv/README.md

 ## Current status

-Very early days, only some of the APIs are bound.
-What works so far:
+Very early days, most of the APIs have bindings, but not all.
+Many are not tested at all.
+What I've tried so far:

 * Error handling
 * Event loop